The essentials list: Reality TV star Captain Glenn Shephard shares his travel must-haves | CNN Underscored

 Related: 21 pairs of travel shoes that offer supreme comfort

 In his Dopp kit?
 Well, put it this way: “I don’t use a lot of fancy products,” he says.
-“I use a three-in-one shampoo for everything except toothpaste.”
-His no-fuss toiletries include a five-blade Gillette razor, Gillette gel shaving cream — he shaves every day — and a rechargeable Oral B toothbrush that sweeps away plaque via three modes.
+“I use a 3-in-1 shampoo for everything except toothpaste.”
+His no-fuss toiletries include a five-blade Gillette razor, Gillette gel shaving cream (he shaves every day) and a rechargeable Oral-B toothbrush that sweeps away plaque via three modes.
 As he astutely notes, “manual just doesn’t cut it anymore!”

 Related: The best electric toothbrushes in 2023